Euclidean plane and its relatives; a minimalist introduction: The conformal disc model

-In this section we describe the model; i.e., we give new names for some objects in Euclidean plane which will represent lines, angle measures, distances in the hyperbolic plane.
+In this section, we give new names for certain objects in the Euclidean plane which will represent lines, angle measures, and distances in the hyperbolic plane.

 \parbf{Hyperbolic plane.} Let us fix a circle on the Euclidean plane and call it \emph{absolute}.
-The set of points inside the absolute will be called \emph{hyperbolic plane} (or \emph{h-plane}).
-(The absolute itself does {}\emph{not} lie in the h-plane.)
+The set of points inside the absolute will be referred to as the \emph{hyperbolic plane} (or \emph{h-plane}).

+The points on the absolute do \textit{not} belong to the h-plane.
+The points in the h-plane will be also called \emph{h-points}.

 We will often assume that the absolute is a unit circle.